adegard/markdown-cv/index.md

 ### Summary

-*I am a french Chemical Engineer, actually Business Developer with a focus mainly on industrial solutions.*
+*I am a french Chemical Engineer, actually Business Developer with a focus mainly on industrial sustainable solutions.*

 ### Top skills